robertrosenbusch/gfx803_rocm/README.md

 PyTorch, Torchvision _and_ rocBLAS-Library are not compiled to use the GPU-Polaris generation in the original PIP repository.
 And of course not compiled too in the official ROCm-PyTorch Dockerfile.
 However, if Polaris 20/21 GPU support is to be used in ComfyUI or WhisperX, there is no way around newly compiled PyTorch and Torchvision/Torchaudio whl/wheel python files.
 And for Ollama in ROCm 6.X you have to recompile the rocBLAS-Library too.
 That what this Docker Buildfile(s) will do for you.

 > [!IMPORTANT]
 > Before you start to build the Specific Container on what AI-App you wanna use for your GFX803-GPU, please check up the next few hints.
-It could save Lifetime.
+It could save Lifetime to debug and prevent bad moods or throwing away your gfx803-GPU in a big bow.

+> [!NOTE]
+> # At General
+> 1. This is an hobby enthusiastic Project into my freetime. gfx803 is not supported since over two years on any Linux-Distro and was never designed to do some AI-Stuff.
+So be carefull.
+> 2. The published Dockercontainers downloaded a lot of stuff and needed a lot of time and storage space to recompile the neccesarry Stuff for gfx803.
+Big aware, its not my fault.
+> 3. Make sure you had have a good ISP-Connection, around 100 Gig free Storage and one to three hours time to recompile, depends what kind of APP you wanna use.

 > [!NOTE]
 > 1. Make sure, that both Kernel-Devices `/dev/dri` and `/dev/kfd` are aviable